technusm1/SweetieTestBrowser/README.md

 [![Watch the video](https://img.youtube.com/vi/MwlMwmiVcAs/default.jpg)](https://youtu.be/MwlMwmiVcAs)

 ## Implemention details and credits
 - The app components are laid out using Auto Layout for most part, because it simplifies things.
-All views have `translatesAutoresizingMaskIntoConstraints` set to `false`, and constraints are properly defined for each one.
-This allows to handle things like window resizing properly, out of the box and reliably handles all UI adjustment, including animations.
+Almost all views have `translatesAutoresizingMaskIntoConstraints` set to `false`, and constraints are properly defined for each one.
+This allows to handle things like window resizing properly, out of the box and reliably handles UI adjustment, including animations.
 - [FaviconFinder](https://github.com/will-lumley/FaviconFinder/) library is used to asynchronously fetch FavIcon for a website and display it on tab.
 The app uses v3.3.0 of this library since it is compatible with macOS 10.14.
 - [Customize the contextual menu of WKWebView on macOS - iCab Blog](https://icab.de/blog/2022/06/12/customize-the-contextual-menu-of-wkwebview-on-macos/)